IlijaTrajkovic/ClimateSet/docs/source/climatecontext.rst

 Scientists run various types of experiments on climate models to study different aspects of the Earth's climate system and assess the potential impacts of various factors.
 Some common types of experiments include:

+``Historical Simulations``
-- Historical Simulations: Models are run using observed historical data for atmospheric composition, solar radiation, and other relevant variables to simulate past climate conditions.
+   Models are run using observed historical data for atmospheric composition, solar radiation, and other relevant variables to simulate past climate conditions.

+``Future Projections``
-- Future Projections:  Models simulate future climate conditions under different scenarios of greenhouse gas emissions, land use changes, and other human activities.
+   Models simulate future climate conditions under different scenarios of greenhouse gas emissions, land use changes, and other human activities.

+``Sensitivity Experiments``
-- Sensitivity Experiments: Scientists systematically vary specific model parameters or initial conditions to assess the sensitivity of the climate system to changes in those factors.
+   Scientists systematically vary specific model parameters or initial conditions to assess the sensitivity of the climate system to changes in those factors.

+``Emission Scenarios``
-- Emission Scenarios: Models are used to project future climate conditions based on different scenarios of future greenhouse gas emissions.
+   Models are used to project future climate conditions based on different scenarios of future greenhouse gas emissions.

+``Impact Assessments``
-- Impact Assessments:  Models are employed to assess the potential impacts of climate change on ecosystems, agriculture, water resources, and human societies.
+   Models are employed to assess the potential impacts of climate change on ecosystems, agriculture, water resources, and human societies.

+``Paleoclimate Simulations``
-- Paleoclimate Simulations:  Models are run to simulate past climates, including periods with different concentrations of greenhouse gases, ice ages, and warm intervals.
+   Models are run to simulate past climates, including periods with different concentrations of greenhouse gases, ice ages, and warm intervals.

 Data Sources